FlowFuse/website/src/handbook/development/releases/planning.md

 ## Retrospective/Kick-Off

-The day after each FlowFuse release, always a Friday, a meeting is scheduled by the CTO.
+The day after each FlowFuse NPM release, always a Friday, a meeting is scheduled by the CTO.
 This meeting includes 2 parts:

  1. A retrospective on the last release.
 This should capture feedback on what went well and what could be improved and generate action items to act on the feedback.
  2. Kicking off the next release.
 The involves:
-    1. The Product Manager describing the themes, goals and priorities of the new release
+    1. The Product Manager describing the themes, goals and priorities of the upcomming issues
     2. Reviewing the [Development Board](https://github.com/orgs/FlowFuse/projects/1/views/1)
        for the new milestone.
        High-priority items are assigned owners so that everyone has something to